typescene/typescene.github.io/_index.md

 ### Questions?

-**Q. Should I use Typescene for my next app?** -- A. Sure!
-Read the [documentation](/docs) and use the guides to familiarize yourself with the framework and get started.
+**Q. Should I use Typescene for my next app?** -- A. **Sure!** Read the [documentation](/docs) and use the guides to familiarize yourself with the framework and get started.

 **Q. Should I use Typescene for my website or blog?** -- A. **No**, probably not.
-Typescene was developed for applications that resemble desktop or mobile apps, not server-generated content.
+Typescene was developed for interactive applications that resemble desktop or mobile apps, not server-generated content.

 **Q. Can I use plain JavaScript instead of TypeScript?** -- A. Yes, for your own code you can stick with JavaScript (ES6+), although all of the Typescene documentation is written with TypeScript in mind.